Laravel-Backpack/docs/4.1/crud-operation-fetch.md

 **Preventing FetchOperation of guessing the searchable attributes**

 If not specified `searchable_attributes` will be automatically infered from model dabatase columns.
-To do your own search and replace default FetchOperation behaviour you can setup an empty `searchable_attributes`.
+To prevent this behaviour you can setup an empty `searchable_attributes` array.

 That said, you can use something like below: